 Navigation bar

 In order to achieve all of this, a fair bit of functionality will need to be coded into the site.
 The bulk of the site content will be photography, so there will be plenty of graphics required, as well as alt text describing them.
 Text to speech will increase accessibility to those with visual problems.
-Javascript will be required as well as Ajax to ease functionality of any search functions and subscription forms.
+JavaScript will be required as well as Ajax to ease functionality of any search functions and subscription forms.

 There are already sites in place which have similar functionality.
 For instance, Tumblr is a website which pans to a much wider audience.
 It is a blogging platform open to everyone in order to share what they love.
 It is extremely easy to use and very appealing to the user.
 However, it isn’t specialised directly for photography, so where we would want the functionality of Tumblr, we will be designing our site to be primarily photography-oriented.